mikolajwirkijowski97/chess-glasses/README.md

 # chess-glasses
-Extended visualization of the current board state on chess.com
+## A chrome extensions implementing intuitive visualization of the current board state on chess.com and maybe other websistes